 mysql --help for details.

-Once connected to the server, in order to perform a backup you will need
+Once connected to the server, in order to perform a backup you need

-The database user needs the following privileges on the tables/databases to be backed up:
+The database user needs the following privileges to back up tables or databases:

 FLUSH TABLES WITH READ LOCKand